raymondjdugan/elixir-rest-blog/src/main/resources/curriculum/v-security/19-implementing-oauth.md

 ### 1. In `security`, create a class named `ServerSecurityConfig`.

-- This class begins orchestrating a more full picture of the `User` in relation to our application
+- This class begins orchestrating a more full picture of the `AccountInfo` in relation to our application

-- It authenticates the source of the `User` (`UserService` / `UserRepository`)
+- It authenticates the source of the `AccountInfo` (`UserService` / `UserRepository`)

 - Also, it provides an injection point for our password encryption tool (`BCryptPasswordEncoder`)